Print

 What is ‘One Health’?

-‘One Health’ is the concept that animal and human health are interdependent and dependent on the health of the environment they are in human health and animal health are interdependent and bound to the health of the ecosystems in which they exist [1].
+‘One Health’ is the concept that animal health and human health are interdependent and bound to the health of the ecosystems in which they exist [1].
 The concept aims to foster collaboration and communication between animal and human health services to achieve better public and animal health than either service could achieve individually.
 Many international and local organisations have already adopted the concept to help improve food safety and prevent emergence of new diseases in animals and humans.
 The following diagram shows the important complex relationships which need to be considered under a ‘One Health’ umbrella.

 One Health Diagram